cloudfoundry-incubator/quarks-operator/docs/examples/quarks-link/README.md

 ### boshdeployment-with-external-consumer.yaml

-This is a boshdeployment which consumes a link of native kubernetes pod deployment.
-Before creating the boshdeployment in the cluster, install the native kubernetes link by creating link-secret, link-pod and link-service resources.
+This is a `BOSHDeployment` which consumes a link of a native Kubernetes `Pod` from a `Deployment`.
+Before creating the `BOSHDeployment` in the cluster, create the native Kubernetes requirements by creating link-secret, link-pod and link-service resources.